-At Asquith, reading is based at the heart of everything we do.
+At Asquith, reading is at the heart of everything we do.
 It allows children to be transported to other worlds and immersed in the lives of fictional characters.
-They learn new words, phrases, experience new emotions, and acquire skills and knowledge.

 It is a commonly said that a child’s future academic success is directly linked to their reading proficiency.